chris-kruining/rekindled/README.md

 Solutions try to resolve this.
 Where you propose a solution -if applicable- at the same time you throw the error.

+## Freatures:

+- Works without JS (uses JS solely for progressively enhancing the experience)
+- development environment only, in production the children passed into `Rekindled` are rendered
+- Solutions (is a to-do)
+- Pretty and interactive console and terminal experiences (as a to-do)

 ## Installation

 `npm i @fyn-software/rekindled`